nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-manager/view-ARCs.md

 ---

-Navigate through the ARC directories with a left-click.
+Navigate through the ARC directories with a left-click, either in the tree view or in the main window.
 After clicking a directory, its contents will be displayed.
 You can go back one level in the directory hierarchy by using the `Return` field above the list of files (Fig. 6).
 Alternatively, you can click on the respective subdirectory in the path displayed above the `Return` field to jump directly to this position.

 ---